 BOY’s story follows the journey of Joe and his three close friends as a seemingly harmless in-joke moves from ‘banter’ to something much more sinister after an incident at a party, resulting in a tragic escalation of events with life-changing consequences for all involved.

-interactive from beginning to end, where your young people actively explore important issues relevant to them and ‘try out’ solutions in a safe atmosphere.
+BOY is interactive from beginning to end, where young people actively explore important issues relevant to them and ‘try out’ solutions in a safe atmosphere.

 Their voices are heard.

 We inspire young people to develop strategies for understanding prejudice, successfully managing healthier relationships, creating ownership of their own behavioural choices and empowering embedded behavioural change through our interactive theatre experience.

 BOY – combatting HBT bullying going from strength to strength.

 BOY received funding from Southwark Council to pilot initial tour.

 BOY received £28,000 grant from Clinical Commissioning Group to tour BOY performance and Ambassador Programme.

 To date we have worked with over 4,000 young people in schools, colleges, special schools and religious schools and we aren’t stopping there.